Skip to main content

 Yes.
 If you chose the Mega Millions annuity and later decide you need a lump sum, you are not permanently locked in.
 In most states, you can sell some or all of your remaining lottery annuity payments to a purchasing company for an upfront cash payment.
 The transaction is governed by state law and requires court approval to protect the seller's interests.

-Catalina Structured Funding has extensive experience purchasing lottery annuity payment streams.
+Catalina Structured Funding has purchased lottery annuity streams across the country, and we have seen winners sell for everything from paying off a mortgage to funding a business.
 We handle all paperwork, court filings, and legal requirements at no cost to you.
 Whether you need to sell all of your remaining payments or just a portion, CSF can provide a free, no-obligation quote so you can evaluate your options before committing.

 Common reasons Mega Millions winners sell their annuity payments include paying off a mortgage, funding a business venture, eliminating high-interest debt, covering medical expenses, or simply gaining the financial flexibility that comes with a larger sum available now rather than spread over decades.
 You can sell a partial stream, for example, the next 10 years of payments , and continue receiving payments after that period.
 Use our lottery payout calculator to estimate how much your remaining payments are worth, then contact us for a personalized quote.